How does Brexit affect CLIAI policyholders?

 Where can I find out more information?

-We recommend that you contact your adviser who will have the best understanding of your personal financial situation.
+We recommend that you contact your financial adviser who will have the best understanding of your personal financial situation.

 Other useful sources of information include: